The Dish: Chef Priya Krishna famous her signature recipes

 Priya Krishna was born and raised in Dallas and loved the foods her mom organized: traditional Indian recipes and a current American twist.

-After becoming a food creator for major magazines and newspapers, Krishna determined to proportion those unique creations in her new cookbook, “Indian-ish: Recipes and Antics from a Modern American Family.”
-The book has been named one of the pleasant cookbooks of spring with the aid of The New York Times, Food and Wine, and other guides.
+After becoming a food writer for major magazines and newspapers, Krishna determined to share those unique creations in her new cookbook, “Indian-ish: Recipes and Antics from a Modern American Family.”
+The book has been named one of the pleasant cookbooks of spring by The New York Times, Food and Wine, and other guides.

 Here are some of Krishna’s signature recipes: